The Signature Series and NexGen Workstation Copper Kitchen Sinks - Sinks designed for the 21st Century

 Imagine preparing a meal and not even having to wipe off your counter top when you are finished!
 You can do that with this sink!

 This is a close up of the right rear corner of the copper kitchen sink shown above.
-You can see the detail of the ledge and the amazing welding our guys do.
+You can see the detail of the step and the amazing welding our guys do.

 This is a photo taken from the right side - looking down the length of the sink.
 This copper kitchen sink is only 30" long overall.
 I would suggest that this option would be even more useful on a sink that is longer.